We are reader-supported. Links on our site may earn us a commission. More about us

 I struggled to get the score higher in this area because there were too many minor flaws.

-Although, I should start with the major positive, which is that you get 88 hammer-action keys, and that’s not always the case with cheap keyboard pianos.
+Although, I should start with the major positive, which is that you get 88 hammer-action keys, and that’s not always the case with cheap digital pianos.
 So, whatever the quality, hammer-action keys are a huge selling point for the DEP-20.

 If I have to be critical, the keys are slightly heavy, but that’s not the main concern.
 The main problem is the responsiveness of the action, which leave much to be desired.
 If playing faster runs or trills, you might feel like the keys can’t quite keep up.